nosportugal/faast-data-science/courses/intro_to_data_science/README.md

-# FAAST Advance Intro to Data Science
+# FAAST Advance Data Science - Intro to Data Science

 ![FAAST logo](/images/FAAST_preto.png)

-Welcome to the Git repository for the FAAST Advance Intro to Data Science learning path 🎉
+Welcome to the Git repository for the "FAAST Advance Data Science - Intro to Data Science" learning path 🎉

 This course is designed to cover the data science concepts you'll need to start with your data science journey.